 Inevitably, not everything went to plan.
 Although he became a "giant on the global business stage", says Michelle Krebs, executive analyst at Autotrader, Mr Ghosn did not get the chance to realise his vision of creating an "all-electric world".

 And his plan that Nissan would capture 10% market share in the US stored up problems, she says.
 "That led to bad and unprofitable behaviours, including huge discounting and giant fleet sales that resulted in slumping resale values.

 "Nissan also has had its share of quality problems as part of grinding out volume to snag market share."

 And along with praise for his achievements came criticism over the amount he was paid for them.

 In 2016, the French state joined 54% of voters at the carmaker's annual meeting in refusing to authorise a €7.25m pay package.

 The vote was overruled by Renault's board, but Mr Ghosn later accepted a pay cut after Emmanuel Macron, then France's finance minister, threatened to step in with a new compensation law.

 Earlier this year, Mr Ghosn narrowly won a shareholder vote at Renault over his €7.4m (£6.6m) pay package for 2017.

-That he is now in trouble for, among other things, under-reporting how much he was paid, will be seen by many as ironic.
+That he then ran into trouble for, among other things, under-reporting how much he was paid, will be seen by many as ironic.